Yours truly

 Thursday, September 26, 2024

-The Cultural Jumbotron
+The Cultural Jumbotron of Buffy the Vampire Slayer

 It's difficult to overstate the dramatic irony of watching Buffy the Vampire Slayer for the first time post the MeToo awakening; post Joss Whedon's "cancellation" and his cringe-inducing, if possibly more damning attempt at rehabilitation.
 It's jarring to read through some of the fervent, idolatrous praise lavished upon Whedon for decades, while watching the character of Xander - the self-insert for Joss, and supposed everyman persona - speak and act in a way that relentlessly sexualizes, undermines, and belittles every strong female on the show.
 You know, the joking, dork best friend who you realize looking back was neither joking nor a friend.